fessionalpro/wings-doc/src/3-slardar/3g-fun-server.md

 You must be aware of the filter order to ensure the wrapper is complete before using it.

-## 3G.7.Request and Response Loging
+## 3G.7.Request and Response Logging

 Request and response logging can be implemented by injecting RequestResponseLogging into WingsReuseStreamFilter.
 Unlike CommonsRequestLoggingFilter, this feature is used on demand and supports both request and response.